How Steve Jobs Embracing Failure Saved Apple

 While it's certainly true that his attention to detail and relentless drive led the company to create some of the most beautiful (and best) technology products the world has ever seen, his style of leadership was less than admirable in the beginning.

 It also meant that Apple would spend nearly three years developing the original Macintosh computer.
 This intense drive for perfection often leads to the failure of young technology companies, that should be focusing much more seriously on validating their core product offerings - not perfecting them straight out the gates.

-Eventually, Jobs' demeanor and an internal power struggle over disagreements on philosophies between he and CEO, John Sculley, led to his ousting from the company.
+Eventually, Jobs' demeanor and an internal power struggle over disagreements on philosophies between him and CEO, John Sculley, led to his ousting from the company.

-Jobs saw this move as an incredible personal failure that he had been pushed out of the company he had worked so hard to grow into a recognizable brand in the personal computer industry.
+Jobs saw his ousting from Apple as an incredible personal failure.
+He had been pushed out of the company he had worked so hard to grow into a recognizable brand.